richelbilderbeek/ApproxyClock/README.md

 [![Build Status](https://travis-ci.org/richelbilderbeek/ApproxyClock.svg?branch=master)](https://travis-ci.org/richelbilderbeek/ApproxyClock)

+The ApproxyClock is [one of my machines](https://github.com/richelbilderbeek/Machines) that uses Arduino.
-Clock that gives correct time, that can only be approximated
+It is a clock that gives the correct time, but humand can only approximately estimate it.

 All the files you need: